Free Motion Tracking Video Editor

 Forgetting to Save Progress

-An easily frequent mistake in Free Motion Tracking Video Editor workflows is accidental overwrites due to:
+An easily common mistake in Free Motion Tracking Video Editor workflows is damaged project files due to:

 • Software Crashes: Minimize risk by configuring restore points.